Evaluation and Research:

 methodologies and tools.

-Coffey's London-based team is one of Europe’s principal providers of evaluation and research services.
+Coffey's team is one of Europe’s principal providers of evaluation and research services.
 We provide high quality, independent evaluations and impact assessments of public policies and programmes, and have developed a strong focus on the evaluation of information and communication activities.
 We are an industry leader known for rigorous and thorough evaluation that combines a deep understanding of social research methods with analytical excellence.

 Through more than 20 years of experience in the European context, Coffey has a deep understanding of the multi-faceted EU policy environment.
 We have undertaken more than 250 engagements for the European Commission and have worked across 26 Directorates-General.

 Our growing team’s diverse academic and professional backgrounds, as well as our knowledge of the majority of EU languages, enables us to work in a wide range of sectors.
-Our work covers multiple policy areas, including information and communication, customs, education and culture, fisheries, health, consumers, research and innovation, employment and social affairs.
+Our work covers multiple policy areas, including information and communication, foreign policy, customs, education and culture, fisheries, health, consumers, research and innovation, employment and social affairs.

 We have expertise in both qualitative and quantitative approaches and methods including: benchmarking, case studies contribution analysis, theory-based approaches, cost-effectiveness and cost-benefit analysis, logic models, rapid evidence assessments, theory of change, and value for money analysis.